Turn to an Experienced Florida Negligent Security Lawyer

 It is not uncommon for people to be exposed to criminal activity linked to a particular business property.
 Customers might be mugged and stabbed, for example, after leaving a store with the purchase of a “big ticket” item.
 Workers leaving their office late might find themselves in a situation where they are the target of sexual harassment from third-parties skulking around the parking lot.
 Florida law accounts for these situations, and specifically, the liability of the business owner who is responsible for the safety of premises entrants — though the third-party criminal may be the most blameworthy party, it is reasonable to argue that the business owner (who failed to maintain adequate security measures) contributed in their own way, too.
 If you find yourself in a similar situation, having been harmed by a third-party on or adjacent to a business that you work at (or patronize), you may be entitled to compensation under Florida premises liability law.
-Contact our Florida premises liability law firm today to discuss your legal rights and options.
+Contact a Florida negligent security lawyer to discuss your legal rights and options.

 Factors Contributing to Security Problems

 A wide range of negligence-related factors can enhance the risk of third-party criminal activity or otherwise lead to an inadequate response to such activity, including:

 - Failure to ensure that security guards are properly trained